 for audio-visual and music services.

 For additional information and assistance for Tri-UU members and friends, consult the Member Resources section below.

-Welcomes new and regular members, provides greeters for services, sponsors New Member orientation, manages mentoring program
+Welcomes new and regular members, provides greeters for services, sponsors New Member orientation, manages the mentoring program

 for new members.